 Step Chromatic Transference Scale or Gray Scale (ISO International standard 105/A03).
 The preferred crock dry scale by major brands is 3 to 4.

 Some print shops use simple white cloth for this test.
-However, it is recommended to use white crock test cloth for meaningful results.
+However, it is recommended to use a white crock test cloth for meaningful results.

 Limitations: Fabric with white prints cannot be assessed with this test.

-Common Issues With Print Curing
+Common Issues With Print Curing:

 The most common issues with today’s organic blends are bleeding in which dye gets trapped under the ink, thereby discoloring it.
-Other issues such as ghosting also arise which creates a soft halo around the print.
+Other issues such as ghosting also arise, which creates a soft halo around the print.
 Then there is the problem of see-through prints.

 Does water-based ink need to be cured?
-Yes, it is necessary to cure water-based ink but it usually takes longer.
+Yes, it is necessary to cure water-based ink, but it usually takes longer.
 Although you can use heat guns and flash dryers, it is recommended to run water-based ink printed shirts to a conveyor dryer.